What It Is

 The Framework

-The Engine classifies the global macro environment into four distinct states:
+The MRE (Macro Regime Engine) classifies the current global macro environment into four distinct states:

 Growth is strong.
 Inflation is contained.
 Credit is loose.
 Risk assets fly.